Fishing with Kids Near Park City: Stocked Ponds, Mountain Streams, and Jordanelle Reservoir

 Why Fishing Is the Perfect Park City Family Activity

-I want to be honest upfront: fishing with kids requires patience from parents and a willingness to redefine success.
-Some days you catch fish and some days you just throw rocks in the water and eat snacks on the bank and that is perfectly fine.
+I want to be honest upfront.
+Fishing with kids requires patience from parents and a willingness to redefine success.
+Some days you catch fish and some days you just throw rocks in the water and eat snacks on the bank, and that is perfectly fine.
 The goal is time together in beautiful places, not a cooler full of trout.
-With that mindset firmly in place, let me share the best spots and tips for fishing with kids in the Park City area.
+With that mindset firmly in place, here are the best spots and tips for fishing with kids around here.

 Stocked Ponds: Guaranteed Fun for Beginners